View PHOTO GALLERY of Married Worker Photos

 Preached in Queensland 1922-1940

-Walker, Alec/Alex & Queenie (nee Higgins), New South
+Walker, Alec/Alexander Samuel & Queenie (nee Higgins), NZ New South

 Wales

-Their daughter, Florrie, was a NZ worker who labored much of her life in Malasia.
+Their daughter, Florrie, was born after they left the work.
+She was a NZ worker who labored much of her life in Malaysia.
 Retired in NZ

 (in 2008)

-Review of Hymns (1951 edition) states: "Alec Walker, who married Queenie Higgins of Avoa, wrote No.
+Review of Hymns (1951 edition) states: "Alec Walker, who married Queenie Higgins of Avoca, wrote No.

 72. He was for a time in the work in New South Wales and is now living